 From an end-user perspective, the GRelC project provides support through the official project website (www.grelc.unile.it) where users can find information about the status of the project, new releases, installation guides, software development kit, rpms, etc. The website represents the best way to bootstrap the activities related to the GRelC software, find news related to next events, available papers, tutorial sessions, new features, releases and so on.
+An integration plan of the gLite 3.2 compliant release of the GRelC software into the Italian Grid Initiative (IGI) release has been defined and started.
+A new repository at the IGI level has been setup for this task and will be available during the sumer.

 The server and the client parts rely on 1 rpm each, which must be installed on a UI-like machine.
-The server can be managed either through the GRelC Portal or through the Command Line Interface.
+The server can be managed through a rich Command Line Interface.

-The CLI and the GRelC Portal provides a set of functionalities (secured through the adoption of the Grid Security Infrastructure) to interact with the GRelC server and to register a new grid-database, define user access policies, add/remove grid-users, submit queries in grid.
+The CLI provides a set of functionalities (secured through the adoption of the Grid Security Infrastructure) to interact with the GRelC server and to register a new grid-database, define user access policies, add/remove grid-users, submit queries in grid (certificates are needed, whereas VOMS is supported but not mandatory due to an alternative local authorization mechanism available by default on the GRelC server).